Last Updated: August 18, 2024

 After leaving the military, Kissinger attended Harvard, from which he earned an AB degree in political science in 1950.
 He then stayed at Harvard and went on to earn his MA and Ph.D. by 1954.
 Henry then remained at Harvard as a faculty member, founding the Center for International Affairs.
 He led research into nuclear weapons and foreign policy, arguing that instead of relying on the "safety" of Mutually Assured Destruction (MAD), the United States should aggressively use nuclear weapons to win wars.

 Towards the end of his time as an academic, Kissinger became involved in various presidential campaigns, first acting as a foreign policy adviser to Nelson Rockefeller.
-When Nixon beat Rockefeller for the Republican nomination, Kissinger switched allegiances and joined Nixon's team, despite calling him "the most dangerous of all men to have as president" during the earlier campaign.
+When Nixon beat Rockefeller for the Republican nomination, Kissinger switched allegiances and joined Nixon's team despite calling him "the most dangerous of all men to have as president" during the earlier campaign.

 Political Career

 Henry Kissinger's political career began in earnest when Nixon appointed him as his National Security Adviser in 1969.
 Throughout the next few years, both men developed a close relationship as they shaped the world with their foreign policies.
 Kissinger was even more important than the State Department in the development of foreign policy.
-When Nixon resigned in the face of the Watergate Scandal in 1974, his successor made sure to keep Kissinger in his previous position as National Security Adviser.
+When Nixon resigned in the face of the Watergate Scandal in 1974, his successor made sure to keep Henry in his previous position as National Security Adviser.

-Kissinger was instrumental in developing policies of detente and established close diplomatic relations with the Soviets.
+Kissinger was instrumental in developing policies of detente and establishing close diplomatic relations with the Soviets.
 He also helped establish a ceasefire in Vietnam that helped US forces withdraw, although the ceasefire did not last.

-One of his earliest actions was to create a back-channel to China through which Nixon and Mao could communicate.
+One of his earliest actions was to create a back channel to China through which Nixon and Mao could communicate.
 However, diplomatic progress was slow because China was intent on removing Taiwan from existence, a nation that they saw as illegitimate.
 Nixon eventually compromised and encouraged the expulsion of Taiwan from the United Nations.
 The United States and China also established an anti-Soviet pact.

 (Photo by -/AFP via Getty Images)